Young Earth creationism: Biblical dates for creation

-The Protestant reformation hermeneutic inclined some of the Reformers, including John Calvin and Martin Luther, and later Protestants toward a literal reading of the Bible as translated.
+The Protestant Reformation hermeneutic inclined some of the Reformers, including John Calvin and Martin Luther, and later Protestants toward a literal reading of the Bible as translated.
 This means they believed that the "days" referred to in Genesis correspond to ordinary days, in contrast to reading the "days" as standing in for a longer period of time.

-Famous poets and playwrights of the Early Modern Period (1500–1800) referenced an Earth that was thousands of years old.
+Famous poets and playwrights of the Early Modern Period (1500–1800) referenced an Earth that was few thousands of years old.
 For example William Shakespeare: